mortylabs/IoT-ESP-Devices/espConservatoryBaroSoil/README.md

-This is an esp widfi device I havbe in my conservatory.
+This is an esp wifi device I havbe in my conservatory.

 It measures the air temperature, air pressure, and the soil moisture of an indoor plant.
 It then publishes that data to an MQTT broker in a format that Home Assistant and its "auto discovery" feature can use.